Carrots Are Orange

 I love how this story is based on her family’s immigration to America.
 Amada journals her thoughts, fears, worries, and emotions as her family leaves Mexico for a “better life” in America.

-Amada has thoughts to which any child can relate about making friends and being in a new place.
-Soon Amada discovers that she is strong enough to face her new life in America.
+Amada thinks any child can relate to making friends and being in a new place.
+Soon Amada discovers she is strong enough to face her new life in America.
 The illustrations are colorful and lively.

 Books about courage Skellig